 Bounty acquired 100% equity in the Downlands Gas field and associated production facilities in 2012.
-The field was shut in due to the re-purposing of the adjacent gas pipeline to gas storage rather than production.
+The field was shut in due to the re-purposing of the adjacent gas pipeline to gas storage.
 Just before the field shut down it was producing around 70,000 cfg/d and 20 - 30 bopd of oil and condensate.
 During the quarter the longstanding Mandandanji Land Claim was determined by the Federal Court and Native Title was deemed to have been extinguished.
-Bounty filed an updated Later Development Plan and licence renewal is now expected in December 2018.
+Bounty filed an updated Later Development Plan and increased security deposit during the quarter.
+Lease renewal is now expected shortly.
 Bounty will return the field to gas production and oil appraisal.